JonahPWR/Open-Source-Roblox-Games/README.md

 ## 🧠 Who This Is For

-- Developers aged 13-17 who are just getting into game dev
+- Developers who are just getting into game dev
 - Anyone learning Lua or Luau for the first time
 - Developers who learn better by reading real code than watching tutorials
 - Anyone who wants a solid base to build a full game without starting from scratch